simonschoof/simonschoof.com/content/post/mastodon-on-aws-setup.md

 ### Configuration and secrets

-In the previous section we created a lot of resources that need to be configured in the Mastodon configuration.
-I created the namespace `MastodonAwsServices.Configuration` that contains the following modules:
+In the previous section, we created a lot of resources that need to be configured in the Mastodon configuration.
+I created the namespace `MastodonAwsServices.Configuration` which contains the following modules:

-* Secrets -> provides a function to retrieve secrets from AWS Secrets Manager
+* Secrets -> provides a function to retrieve secrets from the AWS Secrets Manager.
-* Configuration -> provides a function to retrieve configuration values from AWS Systems Manager Parameter Store
+* Configuration -> provides a function to retrieve configuration values from the AWS Systems Manager Parameter Store
-* Values -> provides all the configuration values for the Mastodon instance and AWS resources
+* Values -> provides all configuration values for the Mastodon instance and AWS resources.

-The Secrets and the Configuration modules are very similar.
+The Secrets and Configuration modules are very similar.
 They both provide a function that retrieves a value from AWS.
-The only difference is that the Secrets module retrieves the value from AWS Secrets Manager and the Configuration module retrieves the value from AWS Systems Manager Parameter Store.
+The only difference is that the Secrets module retrieves the value from the AWS Secrets Manager and the Configuration module retrieves the value from the AWS Systems Manager Parameter Store.

 ```fsharp
 module Secrets =